-Another thing is that it’s best to grind right before you brew because grinding beans results in faster gas reduction, thus, we want to avoid loss of flavors!
+Another thing is that it’s best to grind right before you brew because grinding beans results in a faster gas reduction; thus, we want to avoid the loss of flavors!

 Coffee bean storage

 As a rule of thumb, make sure to store your beans in airtight containers!
-This is to not allow gases to escape and to not allow gases from the surrounding to enter.
+This is not to allow gases to escape and not to allow gases from the surroundings to enter.
 Using airtight containers prevents your beans from going state prematurely.